precice/matlab-bindings/README.md

 ## Add to path

-To use the bindings, you have to add this folder (`$PRECICE_ROOT/src/bindings/matlab`) to your MATLAB path using [`addpath`](https://de.mathworks.com/help/matlab/ref/addpath.html?searchHighlight=addpath&s_tid=doc_srchtitle).
+To use the bindings, you have to add this folder (e.g. `/home/user/matlab-bindings`) to your MATLAB path using [`addpath`](https://de.mathworks.com/help/matlab/ref/addpath.html?searchHighlight=addpath&s_tid=doc_srchtitle).
 Adding this folder alone is sufficient (you don't have to use `genpath`).
 You can let MATLAB do this at startup by adding the respective line to your `startup.m`, see [here](https://de.mathworks.com/help/matlab/matlab_env/add-folders-to-matlab-search-path-at-startup.html).

 ## Usage